 - 1 tsp vanilla extract

-for the coating
+for the sugar coating

-- 3 TBS granulated white sugar
+- 3 tablespoons granulated white sugar

 - Mix wet ingredients: In a large bowl using a stand mixer with paddle attachment or electric hand mixer, cream together sugars and with the softened coconut oil and butter, scraping down the sides of the bowl as necessary.
 It can take a little bit longer to cream the coconut oil, but just be patient.
 Add in the molasses, egg and vanilla to large bowl and mix on low-medium speed until combined.

 - Bake cookies for 8-10 minutes.
 Allow cookies to cool on baking sheet for 1-2 minutes before transferring to wire rack to cool completely.

 *You can sub half whole wheat flour, half all-purpose flour if you can’t find whole wheat white.
 Whole wheat pastry flour should also work 1:1.
 I haven’t tested this with a gluten-free blend yet, let me know if you do!

 **You can use all butter if you’d like.
 To soften coconut oil, place jar in bowl of hot water.

 ***A room temperature egg is needed to make sure the coconut oil doesn’t solidify when mixing with a cold egg.
 You can run the egg under warm tap water, or place in a bowl of warm water for about 5 minutes.

 Optionally, add 1/2 cup any mix-in you like such as mini chocolate chips, white chocolate or candied ginger!